etcd-io/website/content/docs/v3.3.12/dl_build.md

 ## System requirements

 The etcd performance benchmarks run etcd on 8 vCPU, 16GB RAM, 50GB SSD GCE instances, but any relatively modern machine with low latency storage and a few gigabytes of memory should suffice for most use cases.
 Applications with large v2 data stores will require more memory than a large v3 data store since data is kept in anonymous memory instead of memory mapped from a file.
-For running etcd on a cloud provider, see the [Example hardware configuration][example-hardware-configurations] documentation.
+For running etcd on a cloud provider, see the [Example hardware configurations][example-hardware-configurations] documentation.

 ## Download the pre-built binary